On generating series of finitely presented operads: Symmetric and shuffle operads

 where $A=2/C$ and $B={2d}+1$.
 Therefore, the only chance for $y_{b_1}$ to have a subfactorial growth is to have all polynomials $a_i(n)$ equal to positive constants.
 In particular, all dependencies should be linear. \end{proof}

 \begin{proof}[Proof of Corollary~\ref{cor::sym_constant_growth}] The proof is by induction on the number of possible stumps or by the number of vertices in the dependence graph $\Gamma(\p)$.
-The induction base easily follows from Corollary~\ref{cor::wheel_growth}. since any arrow in a graph with one vertex should be a loop.
-Therefore, the recursive equation on a coefficients of generating series should be linear.
+The induction base easily follows from Corollary~\ref{cor::wheel_growth} because any arrow in a graph with one vertex is a loop.
+Therefore, the recursive equation on the coefficients of generating series is linear.

-\emph{Induction step.} Let $V$ be a maximal proper subset of vertices in a graph $\Gamma(\p)$ such that there is no outgoing arrows to the remaining set of vertices $\bar{V}$.
-Let $G$ be a maximal subgraph spanned by $V$ respectively, let $\bar{G}$ be a subgraph spanned by $\bar{V}$ and all arrows between them.
+\emph{Induction step.} Let $V$ be a maximal proper subset of vertices in the graph $\Gamma(\p)$ such that there is no outgoing arrows to the remaining set of vertices $\bar{V}$.
+Let $G$, $\bar{G}$ be a maximal subgraph spanned by $V$, respectively $\bar{V}$ and all arrows between them.
 (We omit arrows coming from $\bar{V}$ to $V$.)
-Notice that the subgraph $G$ may be empty and, on the contrary, $\bar{G}$ should contain at least one vertex.
-Moreover, the subgraph $G$ should be a dependence graph for the subset of stumps numbered by vertices in $V$.
+Notice that the subgraph $G$ may be empty and, on the contrary, $\bar{G}$ contains at least one vertex.
+Moreover, the subgraph $G$ is a dependence graph for the subset of stumps numbered by vertices in $V$.
 From the induction hypothesis it follows that for each $b\in V$ the corresponding usual generating series $G_{b}= \sum_{n\geq 0} y_{b,n} z^n$ is rational.
-Lemma~\ref{lem::exp_to_rational} given below shows that any summand of the form $C(y_{b_1},\ldots,y_{b_l})$ where all $b_i$ belong to $V$ should be an exponential generating series of a sequence such that the corresponding ordinary generating function is rational.
-On the other hand, the maximality property of $V$ implies that each two vertices from $\bar{V}$ should be connected by a directed path.
-Therefore, any arrow $b\rightarrow b' \subset \bar{G}$ should belong to a loop where the remaining part of the loop is a directed path from $b'$ to $b$.
-Corollary~\ref{cor::wheel_growth} implies that all dependencies in this wheel should be linear.
+Lemma~\ref{lem::exp_to_rational} given below shows that any summand of the form $C(y_{b_1},\ldots,y_{b_l})$ where all $b_i$ belong to $V$ is an exponential generating series of a sequence such that the corresponding ordinary generating function is rational.
+On the other hand, the maximality property of $V$ implies that each two vertices from $\bar{V}$ are connected by a directed path.
+Therefore, any arrow $b\rightarrow b' \subset \bar{G}$ belongs to a loop where the remaining part of the loop is a directed path from $b'$ to $b$.
+Corollary~\ref{cor::wheel_growth} implies that all dependencies in this wheel are linear.
 Hence, the system for the usual generating series $G_{b}$ with $b\in \bar {V}$ reduces to a system of linear equations with rational coefficients.
-As we have seen in the end of Section~\ref{sec::nonsum_const_growth}, this implies that all ordinary generating series are rational. \end{proof}
+As we have seen at the end of Section~\ref{sec::nonsum_const_growth}, this implies that all ordinary generating series are rational. \end{proof}